Jttecson/machine-learning-interview-questions/list_of_questions_mathematics.md

 13. What is Ax = b?
 When does Ax =b has a unique solution?
 - Ax = b is a matrix equation.
 Matrix times vector = vector.
 Usually in this notation we have A, b and we want to find x.
 It has a unique solution when A iff every column is a pivot column - columns are lin. independent. rank(A)=n.
 15. In Ax = b, what happens when A is fat or tall?
-- If A is not square, then it has either zero or infinite solutions.
-If tall, dim(span(column space)) is likely less than m, the dimensions of vector b.
-So likely no solution.
+- If tall, dim(span(column space)) is likely less than m, the dimensions of vector b.
+So likely no solution for any given x, but it may for some x.
 If fat, then column space more likely spans R^m, thus more likely to be infinite solutions.
 17. When does inverse of A exist?
 - A is square and nonzero determinant.
 Equivalently linearly independent columns or rows. rank(A) = n
 19. What is a norm?
 What is L1, L2 and L infinity norm?